Novogradac Rent and Income Limit Estimator ©

-By purchasing one or more reports created with our Novogradac Rent and Income Limit Estimator © you will have insight into how income and rent limits in that area will change over the next 1-2 years.
+By purchasing one or more reports created with our Novogradac Rent and Income Limit Estimator © you will have insight into how income and rent limits in that area will change.
 Novogradac uses recent American Community Survey data (ACS) and the same calculation methodology as HUD to estimate what income and rents will be in future years.
 Such reports can assist you in estimating income and rent growth rates and should be a part of every underwriting model for LIHTC properties.

 If you are interested in purchasing rent and income limit estimates from us, please review the lists of available areas below to see if estimates are available for your area.
-Then please email your request(s) to [email protected] and you will receive a response instructing you on how many items to add to your cart.
-The fee is $500 per area requested.
-For orders in excess of 10 areas please contact [email protected] for a bulk discounts.
+Then please email your request(s) to [email protected] and you will receive a response with instructions indicating how many items to add to your cart.
+The fee for point in time estimate is $500 per year per area requested.
 Once payment has been confirmed, you will receive an email with your purchases within one business day.

-Area Median Income (AMI) using the American Community Survey (ACS) is calculated with same formula HUD uses when calculating AMI.
+Area Median Income (AMI) is calculated with same formula HUD uses when calculating AMI.
 This can be used to estimate income and rent limits that are based on AMI.

 AMI should not be used for LIHTC rents.
 Please see this blog post for more information about the difference between AMI and VLI and the adjustments that HUD applies to AMI to arrive at VLI: What you Need to Know About Income Limits.